 Injuries to the spleen are one of the most common injuries in abdominal trauma.
 Unrecognized injury can be a cause of preventable traumatic death.

-The Spleen is the most vascular organ in the body.
+The spleen is the most vascular organ in the body.
 Since bleeding in splenic injuries is mainly arterial, significant hemoperitoneum can occur.
-Also bleeding from injuries of the spleen is mainly intraperitoneal.
+Also, bleeding from injuries to the spleen is mainly intraperitoneal.

-Because of the immunological functions of the spleen, there is a trend towards salvaging the spleen rather than remove it in traumatic cases.
-The development of CT scan has made conservative management of splenic injuries possible today.
+Because of the immunological functions of the spleen, there is a trend toward salvaging the spleen rather than removing it in traumatic cases.
+The development of CT scans has made conservative management of splenic injuries possible today.

 The following are three mechanisms of injury:

-The most common cause is motor vehicle accident, followed by direct trauma and fall.
+The most common cause is a motor vehicle accident, followed by direct trauma and fall.

-Spleen is commonly injured in blunt abdominal trauma.
-Each year, an average of 25% (800 to 1200) of admissions are for blunt trauma.
+The spleen is commonly injured in blunt abdominal trauma.
+Each year, an average of 25% (800 to 1200) admissions are for blunt trauma.